-- Class C – diabetes developed between age 10 and 19 or have had the disease for 10-19 years, no vascular complications.
+- Class C – diabetes developed between age 10 and 19 or have had the disease for 10-19 years, with no vascular complications.

-- Class D – diabetes developed before age 10, have had the disease more than 20 years, vascular complications are present.
+- Class D – diabetes developed before age 10, have had the disease for more than 20 years, vascular complications are present.

 - Class R – diabetic women with retinopathy (retinal damage).

 - Class T – diabetic women who have undergone a kidney transplant.